santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

 ## Why Set a Maximum Threshold of 40%?

 The 40% ceiling exists because we can roughly measure where HEVC stops being more efficient than older codecs.
-We do this using three key video quality measurements:
+We do this using three key video quality metrics:

 VMAF, developed by Netflix, analyzes how humans perceive video quality and scores it from 0-100.
 SSIM looks at how similar two images are on a scale of 0-1, focusing on what we actually see rather than just comparing pixels.
 BD-Rate tells us how much smaller one encode is compared to another while maintaining the same quality level.